1953 Hall of Fame Game

+In the bottom of the fifth, Chicago evened the game at four runs apiece.
 The White Sox never had the chance to take the lead though, as the Cincinnati offense rallied for 10 runs in the top of the sixth inning.
 Kluszewski and Jim Greengrass each collected multiple hits in the inning and Willard Marshall hit a three-run home run that accounted for three of his four RBI in the game.

 Six different Reds players recorded multi-hit games, with Kluszewski and Roy McMilan leading the way with three apiece.
-Stewart was the only Chicago player to hit safely more than once.
+Bud Stewart was the only Chicago player to hit safely more than once.
 He recorded three hits and two RBI.

 Herm Wehmeier pitched five innings and picked up the win for the Reds.
 Chicago reliever Bob Keegan took the loss after allowing seven hits in one and two-thirds innings pitched.